-• This field must only be completed by the trial subject!
-Signature of subject Date Printed name of subject I have explained the information contained in this document fully a participant.
-Furthermore, the trial participant has been given the o questions regarding nature, risks and benefits of his/her participat opinion that the subject understands the risks, benefits and proceparticipation in this trial. pportunity to ask any ion in this trial.
-It is my Signature of person conducting informed consent discussion - Date Printed name of person conducting informed consent discussion
+This field must only be completed by the trial subject!

+Signature of subject Date

+Printed name of subject

+I have explained the information contained in this document fully and carefully to the trial participant.
+Furthermore, the trial participant has been given the opportunity to ask any questions regarding nature, risks and benefits of his/her participation in this trial.
+It is my opinion that the subject understands the risks, benefits and procedures involved with participation in this trial.

+Signature of person conducting informed consent discussion

+Date

+Printed name of person conducting informed consent discussion